Isaac-kimathi/Shell/0x03-shell_variables_expansions/README.md

 7-create_global/_variable: script that creates a new global variable.
 Name: BEST Value: School
 8-true_knowledge: script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 9-divide/_and/_rule: script that prints the result of POWER divided by DIVIDE, followed by a new line.
 Both are environment variables.
+10-love/_exponent/_breath: script that displays the result of BREATH to the power LOVE.
+BREATH and LOVE are environment variables, result displayed followed by a new line